VitoThr33/Milestone-1-GAME/README.md

 because lets admit it we all know Jordan is the GOAT!

-BUGS I COULDNT FIX: GETTING THE GAME TO RESTART ONCE FINISHED.
+BUGS I COULDNT FIX: GETTING THE GAME TO RESTART ONCE FINISHED MEDAL COUNT.